 Reminder Email: What is it?

 Generally, reminders are used to get somebody to act.
-Typically, people send reminders for reasons such as attendance confirmation, upcoming meeting, highlight a topic which has been forgotten or follow up on conversations.
+Typically, people send reminders for reasons such as attendance confirmation, upcoming meetings, highlighting a topic that has been forgotten, or following up on conversations.
 Reminder emails can also be categorized into two types: